City Park Ice Rink: History

 Because of the World War I skating life experienced a setback, as skaters began to return to the City Park Ice Rink slowly at first, however, it speeded up after the artificial skate rink was handed over on 26 November 1926.
 The season grew for 105 days long, which offered more time for exercising and organizing competitions that gave a boost for the sport.

 In 1929 Budapest hosted the Figure Skating World Championship for ladies and pairs and in the 1930s Hungarian figure skaters won a number of European and World titles: the Olga Orgonista–Sándor Szalay pair won the European Championship, while the Emilia Rotter–László Szollás duo won four World Championships between 1931 and 1935.
 The latter ones also won bronze medal both at the 1932 and 1936 Winter Olympics.
 By that time the seats of the grandstand was heated by electric plates.
 Prices were high, a seating place cost 5 pengő, from which one could buy a pair of shoes.

 During the World War II, in the 1944 bombings the rink suffered serious damages.
 After the end of the war works began to reconstruct the skating rink and for the autumn of 1945 bigger part of it became serviceable again.
 Further expansions took place in the 1960s when the skating area was enlarged, and standard, 400 metres long speed skating tracks were adapted.

 It is the only ice surface for bandy in Hungary and the Bandy World Championship 2004, Group B, was played here, as well as the Bandy World Championship for women 2007.

 Most recently the Városligeti Műjégpálya was renovated and expanded from 2009 to 2011.
-The total cost of the amelioration process was 4.7 billion Hungarian Forint (approximately €16 million), of which about €3 billion came from the European Regional Development Fund.
+The total cost of the amelioration process was 4.7 billion Hungarian Forint (approximately €16 million), of which about 3 billion Ft came from the European Regional Development Fund.
 After the redevelopment the skating area grew by 15 percent, and now it consist a 180×67 metres skating rink and an international standard ice hockey rink.
 The quality of the largest ice surface in Europe is ensured by the about 210 km long embedded cooling tube system.
 The interior of the main building, which is a national monument, was restored to the 1926 state with its gilded pillars and banisters, and went through further expansions: a culture and tourism center, and an event hall was established inside the building, which make enable it to host conferences and to offer other activities (exhibitions, cultural programs) beside skating and boating.